New & now

 Lyndsey Grima

-Dwejra Tower Facebook page is known for shining a spotlight every month on a specific plant.
-This month was the enchanting Blue Stonecrop’s time to shine!
+Dwejra Tower Facebook page is known for shining a spotlight every month on a specific plant - May is the Blue Stonecrop’s time to shine!

 Also known as Azure Stonecrop (Sedum caeruleum), this resilient plant, known in Maltese as Beżżulet il-baqra, Demm il-Madonna, or Gheneb, thrives in the coastal garrigue, gracing exposed rocky terrain and stone depressions filled with rainwater during winter.